 We are seeking approval for Twirla from the FDA for a contraception indication.
 Following our original submission of the NDA, we received a CRL from the FDA requesting, among other things, additional Phase 3 data.
-Our ability to commercialize Twirla, and the timing of Twirla commercialization, is dependent on timely and successful completion of this additional Phase 3 study and other items such as timely and successful completion of validation of equipment for commercial manufacturing, and ultimate FDA approval.
-In our current business plan, we have assumed completion of our SECURE Phase 3 clinical trial in the fourth quarter of 2016, resubmission of our NDA for Twirla to the FDA in the first half of 2017, a six-month FDA review of our resubmission and completion of validation of our commercial manufacturing process in coordination with our commercialization of Twirla.
+Our ability to commercialize Twirla, and the timing of Twirla commercialization, is dependent on FDA's review of our data from the SECURE clinical trial and our NDA for Twirla, and other items such as timely and successful completion of validation of equipment for commercial manufacturing, ultimate FDA approval, and additional capital.
+In our current business plan, we have assumed resubmission of our NDA for Twirla to the FDA by the end of the second quarter of 2017, a six-month FDA review of our resubmission and completion of validation of our commercial manufacturing process in coordination with our commercialization of Twirla.
 We cannot assure you that the FDA will approve Twirla or that the FDA's timeline for review will be within six months.

 At present, we have no sales personnel and a limited number of marketing personnel.
-We do not intend to begin to hire additional marketing personnel until shortly prior to the final submission to our NDA or establish our own sales force or engage a contract sales organization in the United States until shortly prior to FDA approval of Twirla.
+Depending on our available capital resources, we do not intend to begin to hire additional marketing personnel until shortly prior to the final submission to our NDA or establish our own sales force or engage a contract sales organization in the United States until shortly prior to FDA approval of Twirla.
 At the time of our anticipated commercial launch of Twirla, assuming regulatory approval by the FDA, our sales and marketing team will have worked together for only a limited period of time.
+If our regulatory review period by the FDA is extended beyond six months, we may need to postpone initiating certain commercial activities in order to preserve cash, in which case our ability to launch Twirla would be compromised.
 We cannot guarantee that we will be successful in marketing Twirla in the United States.